ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   Setting up complex development environments is incredibly time consuming, and only grows in complexity when taking to account the different configurations individual systems will have.
 Both Nix and Docker take different approaches to solving this problem.

   Docker is a containerisation platform.
 Containerization allows for applications and their dependencies to be isolated.
-Each container contains everything need for the application to run, including the application’s code/binary, its required libraries and configuration file.
+Each container contains everything need for the application to run, including the application’s code/binary, its required libraries and configuration file @what_is_a_container_2024.
 Docker containers all share the kernel on the host machine, but isolate the filesystem, networking and application processes.
-Nix can set up a shell environment called a `nix-shell`, it is a much more lightweight approach to reproducible environments that docker.
-When load a shell environment, nix evaluations the `shell.nix` or `flake.nix` in the root of the current working directory add loads a shell with the specified packages at their locked versions on path.
-As apposed to docker, the package dependencies are entirely reproducible.
-Like Docker, nix-shells do share the host machine kernel but it does not isolate beyond package versions. nix-shells do not permanently install a package, as once you exit a shell, that packages exposed will no longer be available.
+Nix can set up a shell environment called a `nix-shell`, it is a much more lightweight approach to reproducible environments that Docker.
+To load a shell environment, Nix first evaluates the `shell.nix` or `flake.nix` file in the root of the current working directory add loads a shell with the specified packages at their locked versions on path.
+As apposed to Docker, the package dependencies are entirely reproducible.
+Like Docker, nix-shells do share the host machine kernel but it does not isolate beyond package versions. nix-shells do not permanently install a package, as once you exit a shell, that shell's packages will no longer be available.

   ```nix